JavaTMP/JavaTMP/docs/pages/accounting/javatmp-accounting-system.md

                     Unit price(s) of the product(s), if relevant;
                     Total amount charged (optionally with breakdown of taxes, if relevant);
                     Payment terms (including method of payment, date of payment, and details about charges for late payment);
+            - Inventory Or Stock.
+Inventory (American English) or stock (British English) is the goods and materials that a business holds for the ultimate goal of resale (or repair).

 - Transaction_module